CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/golden-records/010-history.md

 History is an important aspect of a golden record because it shows which data parts make up a golden record, what values each data part has, and what changes were made to those data parts.
 For more information about data parts, see [Data life cycle](/key-terms-and-features/data-life-cycle).
 In this article, you will learn how the history of a golden record works and how to interpret changes made to golden records.

+{:.important}
-**Note:** Changes made via golden record rules, data part rules, and survivorship rules are not included in the golden record history.
+Changes made via golden record rules, data part rules, and survivorship rules are not included in the golden record history.

 ## History overview